nikki-noceps/Service-Catalogue/README.md

 Also elasticsearch has inbuilt queries for sorting and filtering for documents based on timestamp ranges and pagination support.
 As for fetching the latest versions of documents in the list all queries, we can aggregate on version and fetch top hits by descending sort on version.
 As for pagination based on our requirements, increasing the `from` parameter should suffice.
+Application has a hard limit of from set at 1000.

 > **_NOTE:_**  from suffices to our pagination use case since we are showing only a handful of results on the catalogue page.
 For a full fledged pagination refer [search after](https://www.elastic.co/guide/en/elasticsearch/reference/current/paginate-search-results.html#search-after) which should be used for pagination at scale roughly if the document count exceeds 5000.